 He has been on the Search and Selection Committee for the Vice-Chancellor of a State University and the selection panels of the prestigious scholarship funding programs- The Narotam Sekshsaria Foundation Program & Inlaks Foundation Program.

-In addition to his academic pursuits, Dr. Kumar is also a much acclaimed Indian English poet and has recently published his anthology ‘My Grandfather’s Imaginary Typewriter’.
-His poems, noted for ‘lyrical celebration’ of garbled voices of memory and subversive ‘whimsy’ quality, have appeared in Indian Literature, Little Magazine, Indian Quarterly, International Galleria, Post-Colonial Text, Muse, Kritya, and Dhauli Review among others.
+In addition to his academic pursuits, Ashwani Kumar is also a widely reputed Indian English poet and his anthologies ‘My Grandfather’s Imaginary Typewriter’ and " Banaras and the Other' are quite well-received.
+His poems- translated in Indian languages and Hungarian- noted for ‘lyrical celebration’ of garbled voices of memory and subversive ‘whimsy’ quality, have appeared in Indian Literature, Little Magazine, Indian Quarterly, International Galleria, Post-Colonial Text, Muse, among others.
 At leisure, he writes articles and reviews for Financial Express, Business Standard, The Hindu, Indian Express, DNA, Open Democracy, Prabhat Khabar, Outlook (Hindi) and among others.